 Both my kids still love to play with me, hug and cuddle, and talk to me.
 I’m so grateful and want to hold on to it, as I’m aware one day I’ll be dropping them off a block away from a party, and they might only call once a week from college.
 I get it.
 So like I said, I soak them up while I can, and I love it.

 Just a few days in, and we’ve already created a summer ritual of having popsicles out in the fort in our backyard.
-We talk, check on the progress in the garden we planted, lick our popsicles, make a bit of a melting-popsicle mess, and hose off.
+We talk, check on the progress in the garden we planted, lick our Pomegranate Berry Popsicles, make a bit of a melting-popsicle mess, and hose off.
 It’s summer.
 It’s delightful.

-I created this super healthy popsicle recipe just in time for the 4th of July!
+I created this super healthy July 4th recipe just in time for the holiday!
 They’re just the thing to cool off the kiddos at the BBQ!
 Super sweet, with no sugar added, these refreshing snacks are packed with antioxidants, and they’re delicious!

 For a “grown-up” version of this luscious mixture, pour some in a glass, add a splash or two of vodka and a bit of crushed ice.